yycxsh/node-bitcoin-rpc/README.md

   if (err !== null) {
     console.log('I have an error :( ' + err + ' ' + res.error)
   } else {
     console.log('Yay!
-I need to do whatevere now with ' + res.result)
+I need to do whatever now with ' + res.result)
   }
 })
 ```